meselgroth/Starcraft2Bot/readme.md

 Each manager is on its own loop and decision making process with Central over arching goals: expand/rush/attack Will be easier to add machine learning (in small decision making and goal) Can start with human input on goals

+# Investigate
+DebugDraw to highlight things in the game for debugging (where the bot tried to do something)